Exploring Housing Distinctions: Apartments, Townhomes, and Condos

 - Maintenance and repairs are handled by the landlord or management.

-- Some apartments allow subletting, providing another layer of flexibility.
+- Some allow subletting, adding more flexibility.

 - Utilities are often included in the rent, making budgeting easier.